All Stories

 It’s easy to see why Team Caceres thrives.
 Sergio and Emerita Caceres, both Certified Nursing Assistants (CNAs) at Los Angeles Rehabilitation and Wellness Centre – Pursue Health, push each other to do better, dream bigger, and provide better quality of care.

-Sergio is the strong, quieter one.
-Born and raised in Peru, he came to America in his 20s, learned English and went to school while working in restaurants.
+Sergio is the strong, quiet one.
+Born and raised in Peru, he came to America in his 20s, learned English, and went to school while working in restaurants.
 His family boasts four CNAs, and the career path not only transformed Sergio’s future.
 It led him to his wife, Emerita.

 The two met at work more than 20 years ago.
 Emerita, also from Peru, is the lively, sociable one of the couple, able to coax smiles out of patients and co-workers.
 Always on the go, she whirls from task to task with efficiency and cheer.